 The heart always desires what it does not have!
-So when you look at the mirror and you see straight hair, you want fun curls but when you see curly hair, you want the sexy sleek straight look!
+So when you look in the mirror and you see straight hair, you want fun curls, but when you see curly hair, you want the sexy, sleek straight look!

 Back in the days genetics was the only thing that had any control over this and we had no control over our genes.
 But today, we have many technologies that can give you the look you want with fairly good results.

-This is method of chemically relaxing the hair so that the curls can be turned straight.
-This treatment is suggested for woman with voluminous and unmanageable hair.
+Hair rebonding is a procedure that involves chemically relaxing the hair so that the curls can be turned straight.
+This treatment is suggested for women with voluminous and unmanageable hair.
 When done right, this procedure tames down the hair quite well and its effects last for a fairly long time.

 Rebonded hair needs a lot more care than regular hair.
 Due to all the chemical treatments it has undergone, it requires constant care and protection from damage.

-Here are some tips to take care of rebounded hair
+Here are some tips to take care of rebonded hair:

 - Do not wet your hair for three days after the procedure.
 Yes, it means greasy hair and no swimming.
 The chemicals have to seep in and settle.